Rohitmaan2012/markdown.tutorial/README.md

 console.log(name);
 ```

-`SirAlexFerguson` was the greatest manager of all time
+`SirAlexFerguson` was the greatest manager of all time.<br>
+He was one of the best successor of Sir Matt Busby.

 *******